 As someone who consistently reads 1-2+ books per week, I’ve built up a decent library, particularly around trading and the trading mindset.

-In today’s article, I’m going to share half a dozen trading books, centered around the trading mindset and building a successful traders mindset.
+In today’s article, I’m going to share half a dozen forex trading books, centered around the trading mindset and building a successful traders mindset.
 I’ll give a brief description of each one, plus a link to the book on Amazon so you can order whichever you feel most drawn to.

 It should be noted, most trading lists like these will typically share some of the staples, such as Market Wizards or Trading in the Zone.
-Since these have been done and done time and time again, I’ll be sharing some alternative books which share a unique perspective on trading, mindset, success and training.
+Since these have been done and done time and time again, I’ll be sharing some alternative forex trading psychology books which share a unique perspective on trading, mindset, success and training.

 #1 The Playbook by Mike Bellafiore